-First global ministerial conference on healthy lifestyles and noncommunicable disease control
+First global ministerial conference on healthy lifestyles and NCDs control

 28-29 April 2011, Moscow, the Russian Federation